statOmics/MSqRob/README.md

 library(LFQbench)
 ~~~~

-Then we call this to install `MSqRob`:
+Finally, we call this to install `MSqRob`:

 ~~~~
 devtools::install_github("ludgergoeminne/MSqRob")